phpmyadmin/phpmyadmin/docs/config.rst

     $cfg['CaptchaLoginPublicKey'] = 'xxxxxxxxxxxxxxxx-xxxxxxxxxxxx';
     $cfg['CaptchaLoginPrivateKey'] = 'xxxxxxxxx-xxxxxxxxxxxxxx';
-    // Remove it if you dot not want the checkbox mode
+    // Remove it if you do not want the checkbox mode
     $cfg['CaptchaMethod'] = 'checkbox';

 .. seealso:: `Google reCaptcha Developer's Guide <https://developers.google.com/recaptcha/intro>`_